CommonPages/common-pages/documents/covid-19/assets/Contribute.md

 ### Make Corrections

-Hover over any node to reveal a faint comment bubble to the right beneath the node's head text.
-Click this node to pre-populate our feedback form with the targeted node ID:
+Hover over any element to reveal a faint comment bubble to the right beneath the element's text.
+Click this element to pre-populate our feedback form with the targeted element ID:

 {image:'Corrections}